64kramsystem/personal_notes/rust.md

 }
 ```

-Functions are also first class citizes, however, they can't reference the (dynamic) environment, and they can't (therefore) be defined in a method:
+Functions can be assigned to variables, but not inside a method; they can't reference the (dynamic) environment regardless:

 ```rust
 fn sum_fn(x: i32) -> i32 {